 Their main advantage is to simplify the process of concluding a contract.
 If the terms and conditions are sufficiently detailed, many things do not need to be regulated in the contract itself, which greatly facilitates the contractual relationship.

-The main disadvantage is the loss of an individual approach to the customer and, as a rule, a take-it-or-leave-it approach where the customer has little chance to influence the contractual relationship.
-They must therefore either accept the terms and conditions as a whole or refuse to enter into a contract.
+The disadvantage is the limited individual approach to customers.
+Consumers often have to accept the terms as a whole, without the possibility of modification.
+It is therefore necessary either to accept the terms and conditions as a whole or to refuse to conclude the contract.

 If the terms and conditions deviate from the contract, this does not affect the validity of the contract or the terms and conditions.
-The provisions contained directly in the contract then take precedence over the use of the terms and conditions.
+The provisions contained directly in the contract shall prevail over the use of the terms and conditions.

 Are you solving a similar problem?